Timeline: Which U.S. states are still counting votes and when will they be done?

 Maine

-Edison Research has allocated Biden two votes for the statewide outcome, which he leads by 54.2% to 42.7% with 77% of the state’s expected votes counted.
-It also called the state’s first congressional district for Biden, giving him a third electoral vote from the state.
+Edison Research has allocated Biden two votes for the statewide outcome, which he leads by 53.8% to 43.2% with 87% of the state’s expected votes counted.
+It also called the state’s 1st Congressional District for Biden, giving him a third electoral vote from the state.

-Trump, meanwhile, has a lead of 51.4% to 45.1% in the state’s second congressional district and could claim the state’s fourth vote, but only 53.7% of the expected vote is in.
+Trump has a lead of 51.4% to 45.1% in the state’s 2nd Congressional District.
+The Associated Press projected Trump the winner of the state’s fourth vote on Wednesday, with only 53.7% of the expected vote in.

 Michigan